Cranberry Short Ribs

 We live in the Yukon bush, so I pick wild cranberries for this incredibly tender comfort food.
 I sometimes substitute moose for the beef. —Cathy Wylie, Dawson City, Canada

 - 3/4 cup water

 - 1-1/2 to 2 teaspoons grated lemon zest

 - In a small saucepan, combine flour, brown sugar, mustard, cloves and remaining salt; gradually whisk in water and vinegar until smooth.
 Stir in cranberries, lemon peel and, if desired, browning sauce; bring to a boil.
-Cook and stir 2 minutes or until thickened.
+Cook and stir until thickened, about 2 minutes.

 Originally published as Cranberry Short ribs in Reminisce Extra November 2008

 Follow along as we show you how to make these fantastic recipes from our archive.